top of page

 People carry ultralight weight gear all over the world, and at all times of the year.
 Every year it becomes easier to do, and more start doing it.
 Why?
 Progress in materials and design has been rapid, and adoption grows as more options are produced.

-There are two sides to this.
-On one hand, companies are bringing cutting-edge materials to market (such as our suppliers at Rip Stop By The Roll and Challenge Outdoors).
-On the other hand, you have the innovation happening at cottage companies who couple these new materials with designs that have forever changed the outdoor landscape.
+There are two components to this.
+On the one hand, companies are bringing cutting-edge materials to market (such as our suppliers at Rip Stop By The Roll and Challenge Outdoors).
+On the other hand, you have the innovation happening at cottage companies where these new materials are coupled with designs that have forever changed the outdoor landscape.

-Together this means that you can put together a kit with gear that is far better than it was 10 or 20 years ago.
-Our big 3 (tent, pack, and quilt), only weigh 1.8kg altogether, that's quite a bit better place to start than buying one of those items for that weight from a big box store.
-Now all you have to do is be equally selective with your clothes, cook system, etc. We have a gear guide all about that HERE.
+Together, this means you can put together a kit with far better gear than was possible 10 or 20 years ago.
+Our big 3 (tarp, pack, and quilt), only weigh around 1.5kg altogether, that's quite a bit better place to start than buying one of those items for that weight from a big box store.
+Now all you have to do is be equally selective with your clothes, cook system, etc. We have a more specific gear guide all about that HERE.
+But lets answer a conceptual question first:

 How can I lighten my load?

 1. Weigh everything you would usually take on a tramping trip.
-Use a spreadsheet or website such as www.lighterpack.com to organise everything you carry.
-Sometimes it can be surprising to see how much you're really carrying.
+Use a spreadsheet or website such as www.lighterpack.com to organise.
+Sometimes it can be surprising to see how much you're actually carrying.

-2. Think about what you can remove from your pack.
-The cheapest way to lighten your load is to leave things at home.
-Look at where you have duplicates, and ask if they are necessary.
-When you come home from a trip, think about the things you didn’t use - could you leave them at home next time?
+2. The cheapest way to lighten your load is to leave things at home.
+Look at your duplicates.
+When you come back from a trip, think about the things you didn’t use - could you leave them at home next time?

 4. Think about the weight of consumables as well.
-It can be a good idea to carry a water filter, so you can carry less water and fill up at any stream/lake you come across.
-Look for foods that have a high-calorie density - getting more energy for less food weight means less weight on your back.
-You can also look to cut down on the volume of sunscreen, toothpaste, etc (and maybe leave the deodorant at home).
+Carry a water filter and fill up at any stream/lake you come across rather than lugging multiple litres.
+Look for foods that have a high-calorie density, and cut down on the volume of sunscreen, toothpaste, etc. (maybe just leave the deodorant at home).

-5. Use multipurpose gear - leave the bowl and mug at home and eat/drink directly out of your pot, use a tent that utilises walking poles as tent poles, etc.
+5. Use multipurpose gear - leave the bowl and mug at home and eat/drink directly out of your pot, use a tent or tarp that utilises walking poles to pitch, your phone already has maps and a compass to pair with your extensive knowledge of the terrain (you brought this weightless skill too right?), and so on.

-6. Once you have worked through all of these options, look at replacing your gear with lighter alternatives.
-Ultralight gear can be expensive, but it can make a huge difference to your pack weight.
-Look at replacing the things that will have the biggest impact first: typically your tent/shelter, sleep system and pack.
+6. Once you've worked through these basics, look at replacing your gear with lighter alternatives.
+Ultralight gear makes a huge difference to your pack weight.
+Look at replacing the things that will have the biggest impact first: typically your shelter, sleep system and pack.
 Replacing your pack can be a delicate balance, replace it too soon and it will likely be heavier/bigger than you may need in the long term or to light to comfortably carry old gear you're still lugging around!

 Here's a typical, ultralight, 3 Season loadout: